pawseidon/Discord-AI-Chatbot/README.md

 - **Image Analysis**: Detailed descriptions and analysis of uploaded images.
 - **Multiple Generation Styles**: Choose from various image generation models and styles.

-### Audio & Voice Features 🎙️
-- **Voice Message Transcription**: Automatically transcribe voice messages to text.
-- **Voice Commands**: Use voice messages with text commands for hands-free operation.
-- **Text-to-Speech Responses**: Get voice responses using text-to-speech technology.

-### Analytical Features 📊
-- **Sentiment Analysis**: Analyze the emotional tone of messages with detailed breakdowns.
-- **Emotion Detection**: Identify specific emotions in text with confidence ratings.
-- **Contextual Understanding**: The bot understands the emotional context of conversations.

 ### Agent System 🧠
 - **Web Search**: Search the internet for real-time information using DuckDuckGo with fallback mechanisms.
 - **Research Assistant**: Deep research on topics with multiple sources.